 But, if your website uses the English Alphabet and standard characters, the character encoding is usually not an issue since the standard encoding of the editor is UTF-8.
 However, if you use different character encoding, such as EUC-JP, you will need to adjust the character encoding in cPanel.

-This guide will show you how to choose a website character encoding using the cPanel File Manager.
+This guide will show you how to set character encoding using the cPanel File Manager.

 Select a Website Character Encoding